Practical tips for patient engagement

 Examples to illustrate each PE Quality Criteria

-Representativeness of stakeholdersDOBe as inclusive as possible with the populations you consult with.
-Consider reaching out to gatekeepers – trusted charities or community leaders – who can facilitate meetings with hard to reach groups.
-Factor in the time it will take to build genuine relationships.DON’TAlways use the same patient as patient engagement representative for all projects.
+Always use the same patient as patient engagement representative for all projects.
 Try not to use patient engagement representatives with generic expertise rather than condition-relevant experience.
-If your representative has a high level of education try to include others with lower levels of educational attainment.
+If uour representative has a high level education try to include others with lower levels of educational attainment.

-Capacity and capability for engagementDOConsider training patient engagement representatives on project processes e.g ICH GCP, committee skills etc.DON’TOnly invite the patient engagement representative to an annual report meeting for a limited section of the meeting.
+Only invite the patient representative to an annual report meeting for a limited section of the meeting.

 About this initiative